 The Department of Forestry and Environmental Resources (FER) is an internationally-recognized leader in graduate education.
-Currently, over 160 students (70% masters and 30% doctoral) are pursuing graduate degrees in forestry and natural resources, including individuals from Honduras, Costa Rica, France, Czech Republic, Turkey, Sweden, Brazil, Uruguay, India, the People’s Republic of China, Taiwan, South Korea and, of course, all across the United States.
+Currently, over 160 students (70% masters and 30% doctoral) are pursuing graduate degrees in forestry and natural resources, including individuals from Honduras, Costa Rica, Turkey, Russia, Iran, Sweden, Brazil, Peru, Uruguay, India, the People’s Republic of China, Afghanistan, South Korea and, of course, all across the United States.
 Fields of study include forestry; fisheries, wildlife, and conservation biology; natural resources; environmental assessment; and geographic information systems technology.

 FER’s graduate students receive a great deal of faculty, financial and technological support.
 In return, they play an integral role in FER’s success by: